After Graduation FAQ

 Do graduates have a chance to obtain an advanced degree?

 A few graduates will receive scholarships to attend military or civilian graduate schools immediately after graduation.
-Additionally, many graduates are funded for postgraduate programs if they meet two important criteria: they must perform well as officers and the Air Force must need people from the degree program they wish to pursue.
+Additionally, many graduates are funded for postgraduate programs if they meet two important criteria: they must perform well as officers and the Air Force or Space Force must need people from the degree program they wish to pursue.
 These graduates are generally eligible for attendance after three years on active duty.
 In addition, many Academy graduates attend one or more of the armed forces Developmental Education courses during their careers.
 For more information on postgraduate education and scholarship opportunities, please visit the Academic Success Center page at USAFA.EDU.

 Can graduates enter medical school?